ima-projects/Private_Equity_Data_Analysis/README.md

 ## Methods
 - Data Exploration
+- Correlation Coefficient
-- Pearson Correlation: This method calculates the linear relationship between two continuous variables.
+  * Pearson Correlation: This method calculates the linear relationship between two continuous variables.
 It measures the strength and direction of the linear association between the variables, ranging from -1 to 1.
+- Data Visualization
+  * Scatter plots
+  * Correlation Matrix for Numeric Features
+- Data Transformation
+  * Unstacking the Correlation Matrix containing Numeric Features